Latin and Greek: Language Similarities and Differences

 Table: Greek words borrowed from Latin

-English translation of Latin Latin word Original Greek word
+English borrowing from Latin Latin word Original Greek word

 lion leo λέων (leon)